 ii) Lab.
-Deliverable (E): After each lab. half (E1 for the first, E2 for the second), students will deliver a document describing all analysis, simulations and problems.
+Deliverable (PL): After each lab. half (PL1 for the first, PL2 for the second), students will deliver a document describing all analysis, simulations and problems.

-iii) Laboratory tests (PL): Individual practical case to solve using simulation tools.
+iii) Laboratory tests (TCL): Two individual practical cases (TCL1 and TCL2) to solve using simulation tools.

-The mark in each of the halves, ML1 and ML2, is the average mark of the deliverables together with a continuous evaluation mark, ponderated by the laboratory tests PL1 and PL2.
+The mark in each of the halves, PRL1 or PRL2, is divided into 30% for the deliverables together with a continuous evaluation mark, and 70% for the laboratory tests TCL1 and TCL2.